|A Gazetteer for the United States and Canada|

 Number of Indiana Quarters Minted:

-The quarter for the George Rogers Clark National Historical Park (located at Vincennes, IN) will be issued in 2017.
-It will be the last coin issued in 2017 and the 40th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the George Rogers Clark National Historical Park (located at Vincennes, IN) was issued in 2017, the last coin issued in 2017 and the 40th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...